AlmaRahat/EHVI_Gauss-Hermite/ReadME.md

 ```

 An illustration on how to use the code is provided in the "notebooks/Illustration of running experiments.ipynb".
 You would need [Jupyter notebook](https://jupyter.org/) to run that.

+The data from the experiments ran for the paper is avaialble in the "data/experiments/" directory.